danielroe/roe.dev/content/blog/the-golden-thread.md

 I certainly have spent a lot of my life looking to skip directly to success.
 As, probably, have we all.

 It surprised me recently to discover that 'former gifted kids' report a set of similar experiences.
 Many had effortless success in early life.
 Validation from teachers, parents and others.
-Later on,they start to feel demotivated or aimless as life gets more complicated and 'success' feels harder to achieve.
+Later on, they start to feel demotivated or aimless as life gets more complicated and 'success' feels harder to achieve.

 We become failure-averse &ndash; reluctant to try new or difficult things for fear that we won't immediately achieve the success we want.